Assistant Manager of Professional Learning

 PHYSICAL DEMANDS: The physical demands described here are representative of those that must be met by an employee with or without accommodation, to successfully perform the essential functions of this job.

-This position will require the employee to lift, bend, stoop, walk, speak, and stand for up to 7 hours in a day.
+This position will require the employee to lift (up to 25 pounds), bend, stoop, walk, speak, and stand for up to 7 hours in a day.
 Sedentary computer work is also required.

 The New-York Historical Society is an Equal Opportunity Employer